ucsffrancislab/ucsffrancislab.github.io/docs/Masking.md

 Aligning raw reads to a viral reference can result in small regions with extremely deep coverage and no coverage anywhere else.

-We were find a BeAnn virus quite often.
+We were find a BeAn_58058 virus quite often.

 Many times simply running RepeatMasker on the viral fasta before creating the reference does a good job.